nikitaeverywhere/array-merge-by-key/readme.md

 -----

 Module `array-merge-by-key` exports function `mergeByKey(key, array1, array2, ...)` by default.
-Module uses `Object.assign` to merge two objects having the same key value.
-The assignment will be performed *from right to left*, which means that the most right passed array will have priority over previous ones.
+Module uses `Object.assign` to merge two objects having the same key (property) value.
+The assignment is performed *from right to left*, which means that the most right passed array will have priority over previous ones.
 The comparison of key values is strict (`===` operator).
-The order of elements in resulting array is the same as they appear from *left to right* argument, from the first to the last element of arrays.
-Objects that do not have a key (property) will not be merged with others and references to them will not change.
+The order of elements in resulting array is the same as they appear in arguments, from *left to right*, from the first to the last element of arrays.
+Objects that do not have a key (property) will never be merged with others and will have the same memory reference.
 The new (merged) objects does not mutate old ones.
+The new array does not mutate any of passed arrays.

-Objects having same key values in the same array also merge.
+Objects having the same key values in the same array also merge.
 For example:

 ```javascript
 mergeByKey("id", [{ id: 1, test: "54" }, { id: 1, test: "76" }])